- Home

 When a death occurs, many deceased’s estate will go through a process of Probate, which is required to ensure inheritance of money and/or assets is passed on to those who should receive it under the terms of a Will.

-A potentially daunting process, people often rely on the expertise and knowledge of a legal advisor to guide them through the relevant paperwork that will inevitably be involved.
+The probate process is a potentially daunting necessity.
+As a result, people often rely on the expertise and knowledge of a legal advisor to guide them through the relevant paperwork that will inevitably be involved.

 Probate is the legal process of ensuring the property, money, and assets of a deceased person is passed on to those who are legally entitled to it, either based on the wishes of a Will – Probate acts to prove a Will is valid and confirms who has authority on the estate’s administration – or the rules of intestacy, should no Will be present.